Best Project Management Tools for Educators and Teachers 2026

 - Can become cluttered fast if you're not disciplined about organization

-- Offline functionality still lags behind desktop alternatives
+- Offline functionality is still limited compared to desktop alternatives

 - Not purpose-built for education, so some features feel like workarounds

 Hot take: Notion is the best project management tool for individual educators in 2026, full stop.
-If you're willing to put in the upfront setup time, nothing else comes close for the price.
+If you're willing to put in the setup time, nothing else comes close for the price.
+The teachers I've seen resist it the longest are usually the ones who end up most obsessed with it six months later.

 2. Trello — Best for Visual Learners and Beginners

 Trello's kanban board interface is intuitive enough that you can explain it to a colleague in 90 seconds flat.
-That matters way more than people give it credit for.
-It's been around since 2011, Atlassian acquired it in 2017, and it's held up remarkably well despite the rise of fancier competitors — which says something about how well it handles the basics.
+That matters more than people give it credit for.
+It's been around since 2011, Atlassian acquired it in 2017, and it's held up remarkably well despite the rise of more feature-rich competitors — which says something about how well it nails the basics.

 For teachers, Trello works beautifully for unit planning (one card per lesson), tracking student project stages, and managing committee work.
-It won't replace your entire workflow, but for specific, contained projects?
-It's excellent.
+It's not going to replace your entire workflow, but for specific, contained projects?
+Excellent.

-I used Trello for three years to manage a community garden project with volunteers ranging from 22 to 71 years old, and not a single person complained about not understanding it.
-That's the bar Trello consistently hits.
+(Sidebar: I used Trello for three years to manage a community garden project with a group of volunteers ranging in age from 22 to 71, and not a single person complained about not understanding it.
+That's the bar Trello clears consistently.)

 Key Features: